Asnath Molekwa: Parliamentary career

 On 17 March 2019, Molekwa was announced as an ANC parliamentary candidate for the parliamentary election on 8 May 2019.
 She was seventh on the ANC's list in the North West, behind Itiseng Morolong, Philemon Mapulane, Nombuyiselo Adoons, Jane Manganye, Ezekiel Molala, Tidimalo Legwase and was elected as one of nine ANC MPs from the North West.
 In June 2019, she became a member of the Portfolio Committee on Home Affairs and the Portfolio Committee on Police.

+She did not stand in the 2024 general election and left parliament.